kanerodgers7/financial-risk-backend/README.md

 ### 1 Backend Server

-### 1.1 Purpose of the module:
+### 1.1 Purpose of the module

 - This is the main core of the project.
-It connects Database, third party API services, Mailer service, etc.
+It connects Database, third party API services, Mailer service, AWS etc.
 - All the API calls from other two modules are pointed here.

-### 1.2 Features of the module:
+### 1.2 Module features

-- All modules are managed here like Dashboard, Users, Insurer, Clients, Debtors, Applications, Tasks, Overdues, Claims, Reports.
+- All modules are managed here like Dashboard, Users, Insurer, Clients, Debtors, Applications, Tasks, Overdue, Claims, Reports.
 - Access management is there for different modules and users.
 - Logging of all the activities is here.

-###3.
-Technical stack of module:
+### 1.3 Module technical stack

-- Back-end Framework: NodeJS
+- **Server runtime** : NodeJS v14.x
+- **Database** : MongoDB v5.x
+- **Mail service** : Sendgrid

 ###4.
 Configure Module:

-- Configure back-end point
+- Configure SendGrid account
-  - In **source/admin-panel/. env-cmdrc** (environment file) replace the ‘REACT_APP_BASE_URL’ with the generated Api URL pointing to your backend according to environments.
+  - Signup to [SendGrid](https://signup.sendgrid.com/) and fill the required information and proceed further.
+  - Login in to the account and goto _Settings_ => _[API Keys](https://app.sendgrid.com/settings/api_keys)_.
+Confirm on the prompted **Confirm Email Address** button.
+Click on the link received in the mail inbox to verify the email.
+  - Refresh the [API key page](https://app.sendgrid.com/settings/api_keys) and click on Create API key and paste it to the file `.env` in: `SENDGRID_API_KEY`
+  - For verification, follow the steps for Single Sender Verification from SendGrid [guide](https://sendgrid.com/docs/ui/sending-email/sender-verification)
+  - Paste sender email address to the file `.env` in: `FROM_EMAIL_ADDRESS`

-###5.
-Get up and running:
+### 1.5 Get up and running

-- Install Requirements
+- Install requirements

-- Go to source/admin-panel directory and open terminal for that directory
+- Go to `source/backend` and open the terminal from that folder
-  - Run **“npm I”** to install dependencies.
+- Run `npm i` to install all the dependencies
-  - Run **“npm run <environment name>”** to run project and admin-panel loads on port available with your system default is port: 3000, **ex: npm run dev**.
-  - Login into panel from browser at **“localhost:<port number>”** by providing credentials.
-  - Dashboard will load once authentication done.
+- Currently, the backend server will start on PORT 3200, which is configurable
+- Once done, run `npm start`, and the server starts running on port 3200 (specified in env file)